-It means we don’t need to think about saving money all the time.
+It meant we didn’t need to think about saving money all the time.

 Here’s the deal: It doesn’t matter where your money is going.
 Whether we’re talking your 401k, Roth IRA, a brokerage or a savings account, taking the time to setup automation once quickly turns your financial picture into a well-oiled machine, ripe for success over time.